Contact us

 Introduction

-• The treatment of CCR as credit risk was the predominant framework for measuring and managing CCR from 2000 to 2006 and was established as the basis for regulatory capital as part of Basel II (BCBS 2005).
-The definitions of the exposure measures given in the next slide follow those in BCBS (2005).
+• From 2000 to 2006, treating CCR as credit risk was the dominant framework for its measurement and management.
+It formed the foundation for regulatory capital under Basel II (BCBS 2005).
+The exposure measures defined in the following section align with those outlined in BCBS (2005).

 Definitions